 Where to Stay in Germany: My Best Picks

-We’ve found accommodations in Germany to be clean and reasonably priced.
-But not always comfortable.
 Get used to single duvets on double beds!
-For reasons we don’t understand, each person gets their own duvet, and double beds are often two single beds pushed together.
+For reasons I don’t understand, each person gets their own duvet, and double beds are often two single beds pushed together.

 In this post, I provide general tips about accommodations in Germany and then list hotels I recommend.